-EFI - Computationally-Guided Functional Profiling
+EFI - Chemically-Guided Functional Profiling

 This web resource is supported by a Research Resource from the National Institute of General Medical Sciences (R24GM141196-01).